 An example of how this is used in a care coordinator’s workflow is when a patient is about to be transferred to a specialist after an initial screening at a PCP or insurance company.
 The coordinator at the point of care has full visibility to their referral network, provider affiliations (in-network status), accepted insurances, proximity to the patient, experience of the doctor, and even ranks the specialist on a quantitative score from 1 to 100.

 The True Cost of Patient Leakage

-- More than 200,000 physicians in the U.S. are now employees, and 3 in 4 medical residents will start their career as employees of a medical group, hospital or faculty.
+- More than 200,000 physicians in the U.S. are now employees, and 3 in 4 medical residents will start their careers as employees of a medical group, hospital or faculty.
 As healthcare organizations continue to consolidate and build larger networks, better collaboration between primary care and specialists is critical.

 - With only 35% to 45% of referrals for adult inpatient care, as measured by revenue, go to a partner hospital.
-This results in over $90M dollars in revenue lost for every 100 employed physicians due to care teams not having accurate information about their specialty care network.
+This results in over $90M dollars in revenue loss for every 100 employed physicians due to care teams not having accurate information about their specialty care network.